-Gifts.

-Transfers at death.

-· Certain tax-free transactions.

-• Certain like-kind exchanges, involuntary

-conversions, etc.

-Exchanges to comply with SEC orders.

-• Property distributed by a partnership to a partner.

-• Transfers to tax-exempt organizations where the property will be used in an unrelated business.

-• Timber property.

-See the following sections for special rules: • Section 1245(a)(4) for player contracts and section 1056(c) for information required from the transferor of a franchise of any sports enterprise if the sale or exchange involves the transfer of player contracts.

-• Section 1245(a)(5) (repealed) for property placed in service before 1987, when only a portion of a building is section 1245 recovery property.

-Section 1245(a)(6) (repealed) for qualified leased property placed in service before 1987.
-Line 26.
+- · Gifts. - Transfers at death. - · Certain tax-free transactions. - Certain like-kind exchanges, involuntary conversions, etc. - Exchanges to comply with SEC orders. - Property distributed by a partnership to a partner. - Transfers to tax-exempt organizations where the property will be used in an unrelated business. - Timber property.
+See the following sections for special rules: - Section 1245(a)(4) for player contracts and section 1056(c) for information required from the transferor of a franchise of any sports enterprise if the sale or exchange involves the transfer of player contracts. - Section 1245(a)(5) (repealed) for property placed in service before 1987, if only a portion of a building is section 1245 recovery property. - Section 1245(a)(6) (repealed) for qualified leased property placed in service before 1987.

 Section 1250 property is depreciable real property (other than section 1245 property).
-Section 1250 recapture applies when an accelerated depreciation method was used.
+Section 1250 recapture applies if an accelerated depreciation method was used.